Quick Lookup: Choose V-Die and Radius by Thickness

 Warning: Narrow Die Risks

 Using a die opening less than 6× the material thickness significantly increases tonnage requirements and risk of die damage.
 A V-die opening of 4× thickness requires approximately 3× the normal tonnage.
 Always verify tonnage capacity before selecting a narrower die.
-See our tonnage calculation guide for detailed formulas.
+Use our free bending calculator to instantly check the required force for any die and material combination.

 Material-Specific Bending Considerations